ibm-cloud-docs/vpc/lb-create.md

 # Creating an application load balancer
 {: #load-balancers}

 You can create an {{site.data.keyword.cloud}} {{site.data.keyword.alb_full}} (ALB) to distribute inbound traffic across multiple instances.
-IBM supports virtual server instances, bare metal server instances, and other devices that are reachable to the application load balancer with a device IP address, such as Power Systems™ Virtual Server instances connected over {{site.data.keyword.cloud_notm}} Direct Link.
+You can use the ALB with virtual server instances, bare metal server instances, and other devices that have IP addresses accessible to the load balancer, such as Power Systems™ Virtual Server instances connected through {{site.data.keyword.cloud_notm}} Direct Link.
 {: shortdesc}

 ## Creating an application load balancer in the console